mynameisfiber/cider-go/README.md

 #### Usage

-Since the `redisproxy` layer understands the redis protocol and acts as a pass-through, nothing special needs to be done in order to use your new ultra-sharded redis cluster.
-Simply connect to the `redisproxy` using your usual redis client library and enjoy.
+Since the `cider-go` layer understands the redis protocol and acts as a pass-through, nothing special needs to be done in order to use your new ultra-sharded redis cluster.
+Simply connect to the `cider-go` using your usual redis client library and enjoy.
 Some caveats are:

 * You cannot have multiple databases.
-This could be fixed in the future by having `redisproxy` prepend keys with a pseudo-database, but it is highly unlikely
+This could be fixed in the future by having `cider-go` prepend keys with a pseudo-database, but it is highly unlikely
 * Some commands are not supported.
 This is mainly because they would not play nicely with keeping all shards in a shard-group synced up.
 These commands are:
    * MGET (likely to be supported in the future)
    * MSET (likely to be supported in the future)